|Nutrition Facts (per serving)|

 Remove from heat.
 Dissolve gelatin completely in 1/2 cup cold water.
 Stir into hot custard until completely dissolved.

 Cool the custard in an ice bath, stirring occasionally.
 If, for some reason, the custard has lumps (from being cooked at too high a temperature or undissolved gelatin), strain it through a sieve.

 When the custard is cool and very thick but not yet set, fold in the sweetened whipped cream.
-Layer over 1 sheet of baked puff pastry and top with second sheet.
-Refrigerate at least 1 hour before service.
+Layer over 1 sheet of baked puff pastry and top with a second sheet.
+Refrigerate at least 1 hour before serving.
 For easier slicing, use a damp serrated knife.
 Cut into rectangles.
 Dust with confectioners' sugar.

 Consuming raw and lightly cooked eggs poses a risk of foodborne illness.